Monitoring and operations¶

 Prometheus¶

-so that only authenticated users can access the Prometheus UI.
+users can access the Prometheus UI.

-Alternative Authentication¶
+Alternative authentication¶

-to point to the port
+servicePort on the Ingress to point to the port where Prometheus runs

 Advanced Usage Only